 - Do I need to go back to school to get the training I need to get the job I’m most suited for?

+There is no exact formula in finding the right career path.
+The primary objective here is to begin the process of self-discovery during your career exploration.
+If you have a general idea of the field you are interested in, then you are already ahead of the game.
+However, most people find they need a little assistance in finding the right career path.
+Our enrollment advisors at Ottawa University are highly specialized in helping you explore your career interests and giving you initial guidance on choosing the right degree.
 While there are many methods for advancing your career, going back to school is the best way to prepare for the career you’ve identified as right for you.
 Transitioning to a new job is just one of the many benefits of earning an accelerated, online degree with Ottawa University.
 You can be confident that our online degrees are fully accredited-one of many reasons why we are the best university in the Kansas City, Milwaukee, and Phoenix areas.